 · Address any issue related to the operation of the NAIGF such as the review of this Charter or any other structural issue.

 · Select the MAG members from the list of candidates as ranked by the NomCom in order of preference.

 Article (6): Multi-Stakeholder Administrative Group (MAG)

-The NAIGF Multi-Stakeholder Administrative Group (MAG) shall be composed of 14 to 21 members selected by the Nominating Committee (NomCom) defined in Article (8) of this Charter among candidates from the 7 North African Countries and approved for 2 years’ term by the General Assembly in its odd years annual meeting.
+The NAIGF Multi-Stakeholder Administrative Group (MAG) shall be composed of 14 to 21 members selected by the Nominating Committee (NomCom) defined in Article (8) of this Charter among candidates from the 7 North African Countries and approved for a 2 years’ term by the General Assembly.

 The MAG shall develop an annual work plan of the NAIGF activities.
 They shall do everything necessary to implement it.

-The main mission of the MAG is to prepare and to hold the NAIGF annual forum in an inclusive manner with ensuring the diversity of participation (gender, geography, stakeholder, etc.).
+The main mission of the MAG is to prepare and to hold the NAIGF annual forum in an inclusive manner, ensuring the diversity of participation (gender, geography, stakeholder, etc.).

 Therefore, the MAG shall